Cameron Diaz: 2012–2014: Focus on comedies

 Diaz's first film of 2014 was the romantic revenge comedy The Other Woman opposite Nikolaj Coster-Waldau, Leslie Mann, and Kate Upton.
 While The Other Woman received mostly negative reviews from critics, who felt that it settled for cheap laughs, it opened atop the US weekend box office with earnings of US$24.7 million across the three days; it eventually made US$83.9 million in North America and US$196.7 million globally.
 Her next film release in 2014 was the comedy Sex Tape, in which she starred with Segel again as a married couple waking up to discover that a sex tape they had made went missing, leading to a frantic search for its whereabouts.
 It ultimately became a moderate commercial success with a worldwide gross of US$126 million.
 The role required Diaz to perform multiple scenes of nudity.
 On her decision to appear nude, Diaz said: "People have seen my butt.
 I've shown the top of my butt, the bottom of my butt.
 I'm not opposed to doing nudity, as long as it's part of the story.
 I'll do whatever has to get done if it's the right thing."

 Her final film that year was the film adaptation Annie, co-starring Quvenzhané Wallis, Jamie Foxx, and Rose Byrne.
 She took on the role of Miss Colleen Hannigan, the cruel control freak of the foster home where the titular character resides.
 Upon its December premiere, Annie made US$133 million worldwide, with Diaz's performance garnering polarized reviews; critics praising her effort, but ultimately calling it too "vampy", as well as "strident and obnoxious".
 Peter Travers of Rolling Stone says that she "overacts the role to the point of hysteria".
-Diaz decided to take a break from acting following the release of Annie, stating in July 2017 that she became tired of traveling for filming, and confirmed her retirement the following March.